suobset/automator/README.md

 The long term goal for the app is to democratize computation for people coming from regional areas with little no no knowledge in English, or using a device.
 This was specifically inspired by my own experiences helping people with limited reading/writing abilities to use their devices.

+If you're curious, I have already written a [blog post](https://www.skushagra.com/2025/05/zero-android-experience-to-working.html) a while ago demonstrating how I learnt Android dev from scratch, and how AI supplemented the process to an extent here.
+The post also contains details on what this app does, and how we achieve it.

+### Things to note

+Most importantly, SelfSelect/Automator is currently a very early-stage product.
+While I have been able to harness most of Android's accessibility features (including chaining of different YAML commands, and LLM prompt-engineering + RAG for YAML references), not all actions are going to be possible.
+Specifically, the current challenge (as of June 05) is the invocation of any action within a different app.

+For example, "Open Wikipedia and navigate to the search bar" works perfectly fine.
+This is an end goal that can be invoked from the app itself.

+However, "Take a picture from my front camera" is currently not possible, as it requires the camera to already be in the foreground.

 Parallel to this project, I am also working on a fine-tuned LLM that communicates in regional languages that do not follow a latin script.
 I hope to share more details regarding this in the future [on my blog](https://skushagra.com).
 Model weights will be open.

-If you're curious, I have already written a [blog post](https://www.skushagra.com/2025/05/zero-android-experience-to-working.html) a while ago demonstrating how I learnt Android dev from scratch, and how AI supplemented the process to an extent here.
-The post also contains details on what this app does, and how we achieve it.
+The first non-Latin regional languages I am targeting are Hindi and Arabic.

 ## Features
 *   **Natural Language Control:** Interact with your device by typing commands in a chat interface.